To install the NSP

 Please enter the ingress gateway public trusted CA certificate bundle:

 4. Enter the full path of the public trusted CA certificate bundle file.
+The public trusted CA certificate bundle file is the customCaCert file from To generate custom TLS certificate files for the NSP.

 The following message is displayed: